 7. Pairs can keep each other warm

-It was so cute seeing Claude and Lola cuddled up and asleep together.
+It was so cute seeing Claude and the puppy cuddled up and asleep together.
 They would bed down at the end of a long day’s play, and sleep through the night – both snoring of course!